-Traumatised by this fiasco, it rebuilt itself by questioning itself3, drawing all the necessary lessons from the feedback.
-It was thus able to win, with brilliance and ease, the next war, in the Gulf, in 1991.
+Traumatized by this fiasco, she rebuilt herself by questioning herself^{12}The project will be implemented by the project team, drawing all the necessary lessons from the feedback.
+It was thus able to win, with brilliance and ease, the following war in the Gulf in 1991.
 However, this success was not a foregone conclusion in the face of the Iraqi army, which at the time was considered to be the fourth largest in the world.

 Let us now return to our French army in 1919.
 The victory of the previous year, and the treaties that followed, made the French army the first army in the world.
 It had become the army of reference, copied by many countries, starting with the United States of America.
-We know the rest: the defeat of June 1940, following the failure of the "Battle of France", forever stigmatized by historian Jacques BENOIST-MÉ.CHIN through his reference book published in 1956 "Sixty Days that shook the West".
+We know the rest: The defeat of June 1940, following the failure of the Battle of France, forever stigmatized by thehistorian Jacques BENOIST-MÉCHIN through his reference work published in 1956 "Sixty Days that shook the West".
 It was followed by our abandonment of Indochina in 1954 after the lost battle of DIEN BIEN PHU.